slab/delta/README.md

 Insert operations have an `insert` key defined.
 A String value represents inserting text.
 A Number represents inserting an embed.
 In both cases an optional `attributes` key can be defined with an Object to describe additonal formatting information.
 Formats can be changed by the [retain](#retain) operation.

+Here we will use 1 to represent images and 2 to represent videos, but your application can choose whatever mapping is convenienit.

 ```js
 // Insert a bolded "Text"
 { insert: "Text", attributes: { bold: true } }